A QUICK GUIDE TO DIFFERENT VARIATIONS OF HD FOOTAGE

 DVCPro is Panasonic’s standard definition format with 2 varieties.
 DVCPro 25 is similar to DV in quality (slightly better, some say) and DVCPro 50 is higher quality – similar to DigiBeta.

-The BBC are currently using Panasonic DVCPro HD as their chosen format for filming HD series (they do not accept submissions in HDV format for broadcast, as they consider the footage to be too highly compressed).
+The BBC, for example, used Panasonic DVCPro HD as their chosen format for filming HD series but would not accept submissions filmed in HDV or AVCHD for broadcast, as they consider the footage to be too highly compressed.

 XDCAM is a Sony format that captures video footage onto a 23GB optical disc similar to Blu-ray.
 The discs are in a dust-proof caddy and are rewriteable.
 When plugged into a computer the camera is seen as a network device, and the footage is simply transferred to your PC's hard drive via the editing program.